-No matter how old your kid is, threatening or upsetting news can affect them emotionally.
-Many can feel worried, frightened, angry -- even guilty.
+No matter how old your kids are, threatening or upsetting news can affect them emotionally.
+Many can feel worried, frightened, angry, or even guilty.
 And these anxious feelings can last long after the news event is over.
-So what can you do as a parent to help your kids deal with all of this information?
+So what can you do as a parent to help your kids deal with all this information?

 Tips for kids under 7